Ninaikka Therintha Maname: Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Kamakodiyan.
 Ilaiyaraaja's elder son Karthik Raja, then aged 13, played the keyboard for the song "Kannukkum".

 Release and reception

 Ninaikka Therintha Maname was released on 14 August 1987.
 The Indian Express wrote, "The simple knot of the novel is overburdened with songs (especially), and fights.
 It might have helped if the film was shorter, and the treatment austere and aesthetic".
-Jeyamanmadhan of Kalki found Ilaiyaraaja's music as the only saving grace of the film.
+Jayamanmadhan of Kalki found Ilaiyaraaja's music as the only saving grace of the film.